DevNet-Workshop-September2023-Eschborn/Lab02-BasicApiLab/README.md

 ![image](https://github.com/DevNet-Workshop-May-2023/Lab02-BasicApiLab/assets/57700911/99645157-e5ed-4439-97e5-0dc45ab09f3f)

-Create your first request and continue with the tasks
+Create your first request for Level 1.
+All API Endpoints you need are documented on the Deck of Cards homepage.

 ![image](https://github.com/DevNet-Workshop-May-2023/Lab02-BasicApiLab/assets/57700911/1c66cf3a-a9d5-409b-a3eb-776be7d9e507)

 Level 1:
-1. Get a deck
+1. Get a deck of cards
-2. Shuffle the deck
+2. Shuffle the deck (use the same deck you got in step 1)
-3. Draw a card
+3. Draw a card from the shuffled Deck

 ### APIC API